ilios/ilios/UPGRADE.md

 *Note:* Please do not re-deploy the previous versions of these config files _as-is_ since additional (re)configuration steps may be necessary.

-Post-deployment, please ensure that the data-, cache- and log-directories are writeable by your webserver.
+Post-deployment, please ensure that the data-, cache-, and log-directories are writeable by your webserver.

     learning_materials
     tmp_uploads